7 Reasons To Add Social Media Approval To Your Workflow

 The first step is to actually define your agency's social media approval workflow.
 For that, you will need to ask yourself the following:

-• Who is responsible for creating content?
+• Who is responsible for content creation?

 • What content needs approval?